Murder of Peter Weinberger

 Peter Weinberger (June 2, 1956 – c.
 July 12, 1956) was a one-month-old infant who was kidnapped for ransom on July 4, 1956, in New York state.
 The case gained national notoriety due to the circumstances of the kidnapping and the victim's family, as unlike many victims in kidnappings for ransom, Weinberger was not from a wealthy and prominent family, but from a suburban middle class family.

 As was required by law at the time, the Federal Bureau of Investigation (FBI) waited for seven days before they had the jurisdiction to involve themselves in the investigation.
 The investigation took approximately six weeks, during which state and federal authorities reviewed millions of documents and public records in their attempt to locate the identity of Weinberger's kidnapper.
 The investigation led to the arrest of then-31-year-old Angelo John LaMarca, who eventually confessed to kidnapping and abandoning Peter Weinberger due to mounting debts and financial difficulties.
 While LaMarca claimed to have abandoned Weinberger alive, investigators found Weinberger dead from asphyxia, with starvation and exposure being contributing factors.

 During his highly publicized trial in Nassau County, New York, LaMarca attempted to attribute the murder to a state of temporary insanity caused by stress around his financial problems.
-He was convicted of first degree murder and kidnapping and sentenced to death.
+He was convicted of first-degree murder and kidnapping and sentenced to death.
 After spending over eighteen months on death row, LaMarca was executed in Sing Sing Prison's electric chair in 1958.

-Subsequent to the case, President Dwight D. Eisenhower signed legislation to reduce the Federal Bureau of Investigation's waiting period in kidnapping cases from 7 days to 24 hours.
+Subsequent to the case, President Dwight D. Eisenhower signed legislation to reduce the FBI's waiting period in kidnapping cases from 7 days to 24 hours.